totekuh/rtsp-crawler-engine/README.md

 # rtsp-crawler-engine

-<h3>Use a tor proxy to keep yourself anonymous during the rtsp probing.</h3>
-service tor start

 # There are different ways to obtain the cameras:
 # 1. blindly scan the internet and locate open streams:
 <h3>REMEMBER!
 If you are using a masscan to locate the streams, please note that masscan uses it's own TCP/IP stack, so it will ignore your proxy.
 To avoid this and keep your anonymity safe, you can try to init your scans via a VPN connection with packets masquerading.</h3>